-The County holidays for the following year shall be determined by the Fannin County Commissioners' Court no later than at its 1st meeting of each December.
+The County holidays for the following year shall be determined by the Fannin County Commissioners' Court at its meeting of each December.

 If a paid holiday occurs during the vacation of an eligible employee, that day shall be paid as a holiday and not be charged against the employee's vacation balance.